Dmitry-White/React.js-Playground/README.md

-# Lyrical-GraphQL
+# AuthApp-GraphQL
-Starter project from a GraphQL course
+Auth-included project from a GraphQL course